Covid: Can I catch Omicron twice?

 The Office for National Statistics said that around one in 16 people across the UK had Covid in the week ending 19 March.

-It is similar (but even more infectious than) the version that came before, "Christmas" Omicron (BA.1).
+It is similar to - but even more infectious than - the version that came before, "Christmas" Omicron (BA.1).

-If you've had Covid in the past few months, it's likely to be a version of Omicron, which in turn should give you good protection against a second bout of it.
+If you've had Covid in the past few months, it's likely to have been a version of Omicron, which in turn should give you good protection against a second bout of it.

 The data we have so far suggest that a second Omicron infection is "rare, but can occur".
 More reinfections have been seen among younger people and those who haven't been vaccinated.

-Lab studies suggest that a combination of an Omicron infection and vaccination could leave your body even better prepared to fight off a new infection than one infection alone.
+Laboratory studies suggest that a combination of an Omicron infection and vaccination could leave your body even better prepared to fight off a new infection than one infection alone.

 About 4.5 million people have had a Covid booster dose since the start of the year, with another two million getting their second dose.